Florian-BACHO/EvSpikeSim/README.md

 ```
 Spike indices and spike times arrays must have the same shape but do not have to be sorted in time.
 Note that input spike indices MUST be of type `np.uint32` and input spike timings MUST be of type `np.float32`.
 The network also has to be reset before inference.
 Finally, the output layer can be accessed through the `output_layer` member of the network object to get the output results.

+**Note that a number of 64 spikes are currently allowed per neuron**.
+This is a temporary limitation of the simulator that will be addessed in future versions.

 #### Weights

 By default, weights of a layer are randomly initialized with a random uniform distribution between -1 and 1.